Defense concedes Sean 'Diddy' Combs had violent outbursts, but say no federal crimes occurred

 Geragos conceded that Combs' violent outbursts, often fueled by alcohol, jealousy and drugs, might have warranted domestic violence charges, but not sex trafficking and racketeering counts.
 She told jurors they might think Combs' is a “jerk” and might not condone his “kinky sex,” but “he’s not charged with being mean.
 He’s not charged with being a jerk."

+Cassie left, and Florez said Combs called out while holding a stack of money with a $100 bill on top, telling him, “Don’t tell nobody.”
+Florez said he considered it a bribe and told Combs, “I don’t want your money.
+Just go back into your room.”

+Cassie, whose legal name is Casandra Ventura, was expected to testify later Monday or Tuesday.

-Combs, in a white sweater, entered the packed courtroom shortly before 9 a.m., hugged his lawyers and gave a thumbs-up to family and friends.
-The case has drawn intense public interest, and the line to get into the courthouse stretched down the block.
+Combs watched Monday's proceedings attentively.
+When he entered the courtroom, he hugged his lawyers and gave a thumbs-up to family and friends.
+The case has drawn intense public interest.
+The line to get into the courthouse stretched down the block.
 Combs' mother and some of his children were escorted past the crowd and into the building.

-Combs, 55, pleaded not guilty to a five-count indictment that could land him in prison for at least 15 years if he is convicted on all charges.
-He has been held at a federal jail in Brooklyn since his arrest in September.
+Combs, 55, pleaded not guilty to a five-count indictment that could result in a 15-year-to-life prison sentence if he is convicted.
+Since his September arrest, he's been held at a federal jail in Brooklyn.

 Lawyers for the three-time Grammy winner say prosecutors are wrongly trying to make a crime out of a party-loving lifestyle that may have been indulgent, but not illegal.